suquiya/hcss/README.md

 Inspired by scss and gcss syntax, but this may be simpler than sass(scss).

-@suquiya is a beginner of Go programming, So Contributions are very appropriated.
+suquiya is a beginner of Go programming, so pull requests and issues are appropriated.
+To be honest, please help suquiya...

 ## Syntax
 ### Variables(Now implimating....)